Hyperchaotic/weectrl/README.md

     );
 ```
 Scans both disk cache file and network, will "forget" in-memory list first.
 Give network devices maximum 5 seconds to respond.
-The returned  will receive device information as they're found and when discovery ends it will be closed.
+The ```Receiver``` will receive device information as they're found and when discovery ends the channel will be closed.

 Blocking version of the discover function.
 ``` rust